jstonge/tidygraphtool/README.md

 # tidygraphtool

-A tidy API for network manipulation with Graph-tool inspired by tidygraph.
+A tidy API for network manipulation with [graph-tool library](https://graph-tool.skewed.de/) inspired by [tidygraph](https://github.com/jstonge/tidygraphtool).
 This is an experimental project of mine.
 Use at your own risk.

 ## Usage